logscore/startup/README.md

 -   CSS: Used to style the webpages using folowing a style guide for sizes, spacing, padding, margin, and things like that.
 Might use M3 or GitHubs Primer system.
 IDK, we'll see.
--   Javascript (can i use typescript here?): login, option functionality, display stored SDKs.
+-   Javascript (can i use typescript here?): login, displaying dynamic data, display stored requests.
--   React: Build components such as SDK options, a github/gitlab module, account pop up.
+-   React: Build components such as CURL request builder, request analyzer, response analyzer.
 Used for general routing.
 -   Backend:
     -   Login service, probably just hash them.
-    -   YAML parser.
-    -   Process parsed data and generates docs/types based on the spec.
-    -   Call GitHub and GitLab API for quick version control for SDKs.
+    -   CURL request handling
+    -   request and store requests and responses
+    -   Run a websocket for a db collection to dynamically update the requests table
--   MongoDB: Stores user auth data, genrated types, and generated docs.
+-   MongoDB: Stores user auth data, CURL requests and responses
--   Websocket: No idea what I would use a websocket for in this application.
-    Maybe a counter of SDKs generated, or a live chat for collaboration.
+-   Websocket: Listening to the DB for changes (new request && response entry) and updates the requests table

 ## Design